common name: cabbage palm caterpillar

 The larva was initially described by S.E.
-Crumb from a U.S. National Museum specimen collected on saw palmetto, Serenoa repens (Bartr.), Astoria, Florida, by H.G.
+Crumb from a U.S. National Museum specimen collected on saw palmetto, Serenoa repens, Astoria, Florida, by H.G.
 Dyar.
 In 1868, the adult was described by A.R.
 Grote and C.T.
 Robinson as Dyops futilis.

 The cabbage palm caterpillar is distributed throughout much of Florida.
 There are verified records of this species in coastal South Carolina (Opler et al. 2010) and Texas (Burke et al. 1994), This species probably exists in other areas of the southeastern U.S. where its host occurs.

 Adult: The adult moth is usually fawn-colored and has a wing expanse of about 2 inches.
-The body is concolorous (the same color as) with the forewings.
-However, several color variations do exist (Patterson 2010).
+The body is the same color as the forewings.
+However, several color variations exist (Patterson 2010).
 A dark eyespot about 3/16 inch in diameter is found on each hind wing.
-Within each spot are two, approximately parallel, white linear dashes.
+Within each spot are two approximately parallel, white dashes.

 Figure 2.
 Adult cabbage palm caterpillar, Litoprosopus futilis (Grote & Robinson).
 Photograph by Doug Caldwell, Collier County Cooperative Extension Service, University of Florida.

 Larva: The mature larva is about 1.5 inches in length.
-The skin is covered with very small black spines, which are not visible to the naked eye.
+The larva is covered with very small black spines, which are not visible to the naked eye.
 The body appears pinkish in color, while the head and cervical shield are shiny black.
-When examined under low magnification (10x), the larva is taffy-colored with pinkish stripes extending from the cervical shield to the last abdominal segments.
+When examined under low magnification (10×), the larva is taffy-colored with pinkish stripes extending from the cervical shield to the last abdominal segments.